Lovrom8/RSMods/docs/avalonia-migration.md

 The migration is complete when:

 - Every supported WinForms feature has an Avalonia equivalent or an explicit retirement decision.
+- The DLL contract holds, not just WinForms parity: `SettingsKeyParityTests` passes, and saving mod settings takes effect in a running game without restarting it.
+Parity with a retired frontend says nothing about the seam the DLL actually reads — see "The DLL seam".
 - Settings files round-trip without data loss.
 - Startup, dialogs, errors, and shutdown are fully asynchronous at the Avalonia edge.
 - `GUI.Core`, WinForms, and Avalonia builds remain green during the transition.